-- ix.
-The documents related to the bidding process may be reviewed and analysed to see if the bids are appropriate, properly circulated and whether sufficient information were provided to all bidders, such as to ensure competitive and transparent bidding. - The selection criteria, technical and commercial evaluation of bidders etc. may be examined for their reasonableness and appropriateness.
-The auditor may also check if the criteria have been applied uniformly and consistently with respect to all bidders. - xi.
-The bid processing documents may be verified to see if the evaluation of offers included quantification of all aspects of the offer including post-privatisation liabilities, debt transfers, tax considerations etc. and guarantees/indemnities if any of the government; - xii.
-The auditor may assess the delays, if any, in bid processing and the impact of such delay on performance of the SOE during this interim period, especially in relation to the terms and conditions of the privatisation.
+xi.
+The documents related to the bidding process may be reviewed and analysed to see if the bids are appropriate, properly circulated and whether sufficient information was provided to all bidders, in order to ensure competitive and transparent bidding.

-xiii.
-The terms of the agreement between government/SOE and private entity, including those regarding the undertakings given for employment or investment levels in the business, may be analysed to ascertain if the terms were in line with the established objectives of privatisation;
+- xii.
+The selection criteria, technical and commercial evaluation of bidders etc. may be examined for their reasonableness and appropriateness.
+The auditor may also check if the criteria have been applied uniformly and consistently with respect to all bidders. - xiii.
+The auditor may review the bidding documents and terms and conditions to examine whether the bidders were offered a monopolistic position in the post-privatisation market. - xiv.
+The bid processing documents may be verified to see if the evaluation of offers included quantification of all aspects of the offer including post-privatisation liabilities, debt transfers, tax considerations etc. and guarantees/indemnities, if any, of the government; - xv.
+The auditor may assess the delays, if any, in bid processing and the impact of such delay on performance of the SOE during this interim period, especially in relation to the terms and conditions of the privatisation; - xvi.
+The terms of the agreement between government/SOE and private entity, including those regarding the undertakings given for employment or investment levels in the business, may be analysed to ascertain if the terms were in line with the established objectives of privatisation; - xvii.
+The auditor may assess whether a proper due diligence was carried out with respect to the bidders including having complete knowledge of who the ultimate owner will be in case of joint venture company bidders etc. and also ensuring that there was no conflict of interest like evaluators of bids being familiar with the bidders.